 The first thing that hit me once I turned my attention to the problem and reread the relevant sequence, was that the whole business turns out to be much more complex than it first appears.
 Back in PoA Rowling turned out to have thrown us another nasty curve.

 First off; there was no door for James to close.

 Yes, that’s right.
 There is no door into the tunnel from the shack, no more than there is a door on the forest end.
 Harry and Hermione did not go through a door to get into the shack.

 They did not appear to get there through a normal, human-sized doorway either.
 They went through a “small opening” directly into the house.
 There are internal walls and doors inside the building itself, but the tunnel has no door.
 The tunnel dumps you directly into a ground-floor (or underground floor) room.

-Which is totally inadequate security for the situation from the get-go, from the school’s end of the equation!
+Which is totally inadequate security for the situation from the get-go, at least from the school’s end of the equation!

 Or, it is possible, even likely, that there had originally been a trapdoor.
 One which the kids did not take notice of since it was left open, lying flat on the floor next to the opening.
 Or, quite posibly that it was either broken or unsafe.
 Which would explain why by DHs some four years later, the opening was being blocked by a crate.